tamjid-ahsan/useful-commands/README.md

 [1] Text inside <> refers to respective names

-[2] This is tested on a Windows 10 Pro machine using powershell, WSL2 (Windows Subsystem for Linux version 2) terminal of Ubuntu-20.04, git-bash version 2.30.0.windows.1, and Microsoft Visual Studio Code version 1.58.2.
+[2] This is tested on a Windows 10 Pro machine using powershell, WSL2 (Windows Subsystem for Linux, version 2) terminal of Ubuntu-20.04, git-bash version 2.30.0.windows.1, and Microsoft Visual Studio Code version 1.58.2.
 ___
 ___
 # Installing Environment Requirements